-Pulkovo terminal is an international airport serving St Petersburg and one of the largest airports in Russia.
-It is easy to get to the center of the city by the shuttle buses (No 39) or by taxi.
-The way from the airport to the clinic will take about 40 minutes.
+Pulkovo terminal is St. Petersburg’s international airport and one of the largest airports in Russia.
+It is easy to get to the centre of the city by shuttle bus (No. 39) or by taxi.
+The trip from the airport to the clinic will take about 40 minutes.

-To get to St. Petersburg by train is another convenient way of travelling.
-You may buy a seat place or a place in a compartment, where you can sleep at night.
-Trains are equipped with modern technologies like conditioner, sockets and TV.
-It is better to buy tickets online or in the ticket office at the railway station in advance.
-St. Petersburg has 5 railroad stations which are located near the city center.
+It’s very convenient to get to St. Petersburg by train.
+You may buy a place in an open wagon (platskart) or a compartment (kupe) where you can sleep at night.
+Trains are equipped with modern technologies like air conditioners, electrical outlets, and TVs.
+It is better to buy tickets online or at the ticket office at the railway station in advance.
+St. Petersburg has 5 train stations that are located in or near the city centre.

-Many transport companies perform bus transportation from the nearest countries to St. Petersburg.
-It is rather cheap bus less comfortable than travelling by plane or train.
-The most popular destinations are Finland, Estonia, Latvia and Lithuania.
-The road will take from 5 to 10 hours.
-Usually the buses have several stops in St. Petersburg, so you may choose the nearest stop to you.
+Many companies offer bus transportation to St. Petersburg from neighbouring countries.
+Travel by bus is rather cheap but less comfortable than travelling by plane or train.
+The most popular routes arrive from Finland, Estonia, Latvia, and Lithuania.
+The journey will take approximately 5 to 10 hours.
+The buses usually make several stops in St. Petersburg, so you can choose the stop that’s most convenient for you.

-There is also one more way to get to St Petersburg – by car.
-Way time from Helsinki to St Petersburg is about 5 hours, from Moscow about 8 hours and from Tallin about 5 hours.
-The road is rather good but you should take into account traffic jams, so it is better to add one hour as a reserve.
+You can also get to St. Petersburg by car.
+The trip to St Petersburg is about 5 hours from Helsinki, about 8 hours from Moscow, and about 5 hours from Tallinn.
+The road is quite good but you should take traffic jams into account, so you should add one hour of extra time in reserve.

-St Petersburg is not only a beautiful city, but also a port with access to the Baltic Sea through the Gulf of Finland.
+St. Petersburg is not just a beautiful city, but also a port with access to the Baltic Sea through the Gulf of Finland.
 If you are planning your trip from Helsinki, you will have to spend about 13 hours on the ferry.
 This option is suitable for those who have enough free time and who want to enjoy the beautiful views of the Baltic Sea.